maxburian/SAXS_py3/doc/install.rst

    python setup.py install

-This installs the Python module where it is found by Python, creates the command line tools and installs them on the system.
+This installs the Python module to the environment, creates the command line tools and installs them on the system.
 Where that is, depends on the Python installation.
-The setup script will also try to satisfy all the dependencies by downloading and installing them.
+The setup script will also try to satisfy all the dependencies by downloading and installing the missing packages.